 The drinks poured in a glass stay to the base and do not rise up to the brim.
 The gravity or the gravitational force makes this possible.
 Pouring liquids in space or in zero gravity regions is a tedious task as no force pulls the molecules to the base of the container.

-8. Rolling of the Objects
+8. Rolling Objects

-The rocks or the other objects placed on a slanting surface tend to roll down if no obstacle is present in the path.
+Rocks and other objects placed on a slanting surface tend to roll down if no obstacle is present in the path.
 This rolling of any physical body takes place because of the gravity in action.
 The objects kept in the same slanting position do not roll if they are present in a vacuum or in a zero-gravity region.

 9. Feather eventually falling on the ground